 Curiosity is one of the permanent and certain characteristics of a vigorous intellect. – Samuel Johnson

-Girls in Years 7 to 9 follow the English National Curriculum.
-In Years 10 and 11, girls study for GCSE and IGCSE qualifications and our Sixth Form study a comprehensive programme based around A Levels.
+Those in Years 7 to 9 follow the English National Curriculum.
+In Years 10 and 11, students study for GCSE and IGCSE qualifications and our Sixth Form study a comprehensive programme based around A Levels.
 Our flexible curriculum, which encompasses co-curricular opportunities, allows our students to follow their talent and interests as well as providing extra support and challenge.

-Determined to allow every girl to achieve her fullest potential, Learning Support is available for those who require it.
-If English is not a child’s first language, or if a student’s needs are different, our excellent English as a Foreign Language and Student Support Departments provide additional support, both academically and pastorally.
+Determined to allow every student to achieve their fullest potential, Learning Support is available for those who require it.
+If English is not a child’s first language, or if a student’s needs are different, our excellent English as an Additional Language and Student Support Departments provide additional support, both academically and pastorally.

 Develop a passion for learning.
 If you do you will never cease to grow. – Anthony D’Angelo